 Well, I am happy to tell you that there are quite a few beautiful, cold-hardy, flowering plants that you can include in your garden.
 Believe it or not, amidst the brown and crispy plants in my garden, I do have vibrant, green shrubs and perennials that are in flower this month.

 Check out the top 10 pretty winter plants.

 I would love to share with you my favorite shrub of all time.
 Its name is Valentine.
 Yes, that is really its name or to be precise, it is called Emu Bush ‘Valentine’ (Eremophila maculata ‘Valentine’).

-Valentine also possesses a characteristic that is a must have for any plants that I use in my garden…. it is low-maintenance.
-It does not require extra fertilizer and only requires pruning once a year when it should be pruned back by 1/2 after it has finished flowering, in late spring.
-Now, that is my kind of plant – beautiful AND low maintenance.
+Valentine bush also possesses a characteristic that is a must have for any plants that I use in my garden…it is low-maintenance.
+It does not require extra fertilizer and only requires pruning once a year.
+It should be pruned back by half after it has finished flowering in late spring.
+Now, that is my kind of plant—beautiful AND easy to grow.

 Although drought tolerant, this Australian native does require supplemental water.
 At maturity, this shrub reaches approximately 4 ft. tall and 5 ft. wide.
 Valentine is cold hardy to 15 degrees F, making it suitable for many of the warmer areas in the Southwest.
 Plant in well-drained soil and full sun.

-Valentine would look great when planted near Blackfoot Daisy (Melampodium leucanthum) or Desert Marigold (Baileya multiradiata) and can also be grown as a container plant.
+Valentine bush would look great when planted near blackfoot daisy (Melampodium leucanthum) or desert marigold (Baileya multiradiata).
+It can also be grown as a container plant.

-So, try planting some Valentine in your garden.
+So, try planting a Valentine bush in your garden.
 You will be rewarded with beautiful flowers all winter long.